jagtapswapnil1509/PlaywrightPractice/README.md

    cd PlaywrightPractice
    ```

-2. Make sure you have Node.js installed (recommended version 16 or newer).
+2. Install Node.js if needed (recommended version 16 or newer).

-3. Run a script with Node.js:
+3. Run a JavaScript exercise file:
    ```bash
    node Chapter_01_Basics/01_Basics.js
    ```

-> Note: This repository does not currently include a `package.json` file, so install dependencies manually if you add them later.
+> Note: This repository currently does not include a `package.json` file.
+If you add dependencies later, create one and install them with `npm install`.

-## How to Use
+## Usage

-- Explore the chapters in order to build foundational JavaScript knowledge.
-- Open individual `.js` files in a code editor to read comments and run examples.
+- Open individual `.js` files to study code examples and comments.
+- Work through chapters sequentially to reinforce JavaScript fundamentals.
-- Run Playwright or browser automation scripts from `Chapter_01_Basics` if Playwright is installed.
+- Run Playwright scripts from `Chapter_01_Basics` after installing Playwright.

 ## Recommended Workflow

-1. Start with basic JavaScript concepts in the early chapters.
+1. Review the first chapters to learn basic JavaScript syntax.
-2. Practice conditional logic, loops, arrays, and functions.
+2. Practice conditionals, loops, arrays, and functions.
-3. Review Playwright and automation examples once you are comfortable with JavaScript syntax.
+3. Add or update automation scripts once you are comfortable with the basics.

+## Contribution

+- Add new exercises in the appropriate chapter folder.
+- Keep examples simple and focused on one topic.
+- Update this README if you add new Playwright or Node.js support files.

 ## Notes

 - Most files are standalone exercises.
-- If you add new Playwright scripts, consider adding a `package.json` and installing Playwright dependencies.
-- The folder names are organized by topic to make navigation easier.
+- Chapter folders are organized by topic to make navigation easier.
+- Fix typos or update examples as you continue practicing.

 ## License